peteroupc/CBOR/docs/PeterO.PrecisionContext.md

 <b>Returns:</b>

- `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false` .
+<c>true</c> if this context's Precision property is in bits, rather than digits; otherwise, <c>false</c>..
+The default is false.  `true`  if this context's Precision property is in bits, rather than digits; otherwise,  `false` .
 The default is false.

 ### IsSimplified